 Ecology and the Northwest Clean Air Agency prepared a technical report on our findings and submitted the report to EPA:

 To learn more about our efforts to monitor and evaluate SO2 levels in Washington, sign up to Ecology’s SO2 attainment email list.

 Public health impacts

-can also impair visibility in the form of haze and contribute to acid rain.
+Sulfur dioxide decreases visibility in the form of haze and contributes to acid rain.